freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-more-about-css-pseudo-selectors-by-building-a-balance-sheet/step-001.md

 # --description--

 A balance sheet is used to track the state of an organization's finances.
-You'll be building a mock balance sheet for freeCodeCamp to explore the use of various CSS selectors.
+You'll be building a mock balance sheet for AcmeWidgetCorp to explore the use of various CSS selectors.

 Begin with your basic HTML boilerplate.
 Include the `DOCTYPE` declaration, an `html` element, the appropriate `meta` tags, a `head`, `body`, and `title` element, and `link` your stylesheet.
-Give the `title` element the text `freeCodeCamp Balance Sheet`.
+Give the `title` element the text `AcmeWidgetCorp Balance Sheet`.

 # --hints--